Skip to main content

 Why is my TDEE different from my BMR?

-BMR (basal metabolic rate) is the energy you burn at rest to maintain vital functionsโ€”the "floor" of your needs.
+BMR (basal metabolic rate) is the energy you burn at rest to maintain vital functions, the "floor" of your needs.
 TDEE (total daily energy expenditure) is BMR multiplied by an activity factor (e.g. 1.2 for sedentary, 1.55 for moderate exercise).
 So TDEE is always higher than BMR unless you are completely bedbound.
-This TDEE calculator shows both: BMR and the activity + thermic effect of food that add up to TDEE.
+The breakdown below ties together BMR with activity and the thermic effect of food so you can see how they stack into TDEE.

 Which BMR formula is most accurate?